drgerg/PoolControls/Docs/2020 Rebuild Process Documentation.md

         > dtoverlay w1-gpio,gpiopin=26,pullup=0
         > dtoverlay w1-gpio,gpiopin=19,pullup=0

-    -This sets up the Pi to use the 1-wire thermometers we have.
+    -This sets up the Pi to use the 1-wire thermometers we have.<br><br>

-- Prep things for using the Adafruit DS3231 Real-Time Clock (ADA3013)
+- Prep the system for using the Adafruit DS3231 Real-Time Clock (ADA3013)
   - ```$ sudo apt-get install python-smbus i2c-tools```
   - ```$ sudo i2cdetect -y 1```
   - The number 68 should be in the resulting table.
 If not, reboot and try again.
     - 68 is the i2c address for the RTC module.
   - ```$ sudo apt-get -y remove fake-hwclock```
   - ```$ sudo update-rc.d -f fake-hwclock remove```
   - ```$ sudo nano /lib/udev/hwclock-set```